sarassalty/File-permissions-in-Linux/README.md

 > [!NOTE]
 > This exercise is a component of the [Google Cybersecurity Professional Certificate](https://www.coursera.org/professional-certificates/google-cybersecurity) program.
 It's designed as a simulated scenario to solidify my understanding of "Tools of the Trade: Linux and SQL."

+## Scenario
+You are a security professional at a large organization.
+You mainly work with their research team.
+Part of your job is to ensure users on this team are authorized with the appropriate permissions.
+This helps keep the system secure.

+Your task is to examine existing permissions on the file system.
+You’ll need to determine if the permissions match the authorization that should be given.
+If they do not match, you’ll need to modify the permissions to authorize the appropriate users and remove any unauthorized access.

 ## Project description
 This project models a real-world security scenario where a security professional manages file and directory permissions.
 Using Linux command-line tools like chmod, I’ll review current permissions, identify security risks, and adjust settings to meet security standards.
 This helps protect confidential research data and ensure the system integrity.
 ```